 Tisha Kulak is a writer for Creditorweb.com, where she writes about credit card offers, student credit cards and responsible credit card use.

-The Simple Dollar has a credit card primer for college students that discusses the various cards available to students, who should get them, and how to use them.
 You can learn more about college credit cards and prepaid credit cards for teens below: